microsoft/debug-adapter-protocol/specification.md

 The expressions have access to any variables and arguments that are in scope of the specified frame.

 Clients should only call this request if the capability 'supportsSetExpression' is true.

+If a debug adapter implements both setExpression and setVariable, a client will only use setExpression if the variable has an evaluateName property.

 ```typescript
 interface SetExpressionRequest extends Request {